 The Department of Commerce has written a comprehensive guide with useful information on how it works when working with distributors in Korea, which I recommend.

 You need to register your trademark in Korea if you plan to sell your products there.

 To many foreigners’ surprise, Korea has a so-called first-to-file regulation, which you can find in China and Japan as well.
-In short, this means that the first person or company that register a trademark has all the rights to that trademark.
+In short, this means that the first person or company that registers a trademark has all the rights to that trademark.

 By not registering your trademark before exporting your products can expose you to great risks.